-Big data analytics captures all types of data involved in a business and uses it to apply analytics to gain valuable insights.
+Big data analytics uses advanced analytics on large collections of both structured and unstructured data to produce valuable insights for businesses.
 It is used widely across industries as varied as health care, education, insurance, artificial intelligence, retail, and manufacturing to understand what’s working and what’s not, to improve processes, systems, and profitability.

-For instance, as a real world example, big data analytics is a must in the health care industry.
+For example, big data analytics is integral to the modern health care industry.
 As you can imagine, thousands of patient records, insurance plans, prescriptions, and vaccine information need to be managed.
 It comprises huge amounts of structured and unstructured data, which can offer important insights when analytics are applied.
 Big data analytics does this quickly and efficiently so that health care providers can use the information to make informed, life-saving diagnoses.

 Big data analytics is the process of collecting, examining, and analyzing large amounts of data to discover market trends, insights, and patterns that can help companies make better business decisions.
 This information is available quickly and efficiently so that companies can be agile in crafting plans to maintain their competitive advantage.